kachan1208/hello-world/twilio.md

 ## Step 1: Set Up Your Backend
 We assume that you already have a Twilio Project.
 If you don't, please create one now.
 Also, we assume that you have a basic backend server for your app.
 Your server must be able to create and store user records in persistent storage and provide a user authentication strategy, whether that's a simple username/password or a third-party provider like GitHub or Facebook.

-### Provide your users access to Virgil Cloud
+### Provide your users access to Virgil and Twilio Cloud
 To make API calls to the Virgil Cloud, you'll need to provide the users of your app with a JWT that contains the user's `identity` which is a string that uniquely identifies each user in your application.
 For this tutorial we'll assume that your user records have a unique ID assigned by the database, known as `uid`, and we will use that as their `identity`.

 > You can use any string value for the user identity as long as it's unique for each user.
 For security reasons, avoid using fields that contain any personally identifiable information such as name or email address, especially if your product needs to comply with regulations such as HIPAA and GDPR.